-- Considering lot size as the determinant for the number of separate living units allowed on a RS-1 lot.
-For example: allowing both a secondary suite and a coach house or 2 suites and 1 coach house on RS-1 lots over 8000 sq. ft; allowing strata duplex, triplex or fourplex on RS-1 lots on a graduated scale of lot size for those lots over 10000 sq. ft to increase rental stock and address the need for smaller, more affordable units. - Considering providing incentives for the inclusion of secondary suites and coach houses as a means to add to the rental stock in the community. - Considering limited lot consolidation in the RS-1 zone or creating a designated site in the "Residential Reserve" lands to allow development of a multi-unit seniors independent living complex that could take the form of small cottages with shared common facilities (e.g., Abbeyfield development) or a co-housing style development should negotiations allow residential development of these lands to meet the Village's special housing needs in the future. - Considering reducing lot size for subdivision from 0.5 ac to 0.25 ac in the RS-1 zone to better reflect the existing subdivision patterns and to create a greater range of housing sizes and types where large lot sizes would allow gentle densification while retaining the natural Village character.
+- Consider lot size as the determinant for the number of separate living units allowed on a RS-1 lot.
+For example: allowing both a secondary suite and a coach house or 2 suites and 1 coach house on RS-1 lots over 8000 sq. ft.; allowing strata duplex, triplex or fourplex on RS-1 lots on a graduated scale of lot size for those lots over 10000 sq. ft., subject to rezoning approval, to increase rental stock and address the need for smaller, more affordable units. - Consider providing incentives for the inclusion of secondary suites and coach houses as a means to add to the rental stock in the community. - Consider limited lot consolidation in the RS-1 zone or creating a designated site in the "Residential Reserve" lands to allow development of a multi-unit seniors independent living complex that could take the form of small cottages with shared common facilities (e.g., Abbeyfield development) or a co-housing style development should negotiations allow residential development of these lands or a land assembly is undertaken by private initiative to meet the Village's special housing needs in the future.